 “What about the Air Force personnel who flew the MRAPs in?
 They’re not blind or, I imagine, as stupid as the people at Homeland Security who dreamed this nightmare up think they are.
 Has anyone bothered to find out how many of them read the blog on advice to veterans Devin puts out every week?”

-Despite his best efforts not to, Ryder visibly cringed before looking over his shoulder at a pair of airmen belonging to the Air Force Security Force detachment who were standing guard in the partially open hanger doors.
-Both were watching the goings on in the hanger rather than facing out into the pre-dawn darkness, ready to chase off curious passers-by.
+Despite his best efforts not to, Ryder visibly cringed before looking over his shoulder at a pair of airmen belonging to the Air Force Security Force detachment who were standing guard in the partially open hangar doors.
+Both were watching the goings-on in the hangar rather than facing out into the pre-dawn darkness, ready to chase off curious passers-by.
 No, he thought to himself as he hesitated a moment.
 They weren’t stupid.
-The cover story used to justify the need to transporting half dozen MRAPs emblazoned with bold, block letters identifying the vehicles as belonging to the FBI to a part of the country where political tensions were running high was nothing more than a no-notice exercise would have been laughable had circumstances been otherwise.
+The cover story used to justify the need to transport half dozen MRAPs emblazoned with bold, block letters identifying the vehicles as belonging to the FBI to a part of the country where political tensions were running high was nothing more than a no-notice exercise, one that would have been laughable had circumstances been otherwise.
 But they weren’t.
-Members of the Armed Forces considered Allen Devin and the members of the Arizona Home Guard as brothers-in-arms.
+Members of the armed forces considered Allen Devin and the members of the Arizona Home Guard as brothers-in-arms.
 Some even saw them as patriots.
 Every man and woman who belonged to the Arizona Home Guard had, at one time or another, been members of the same armed forces that had been tasked to support this operation by providing transportation and a staging area.
 Save for a few moving vehicle violations, none of Devin’s people had a criminal record.
-If anything, Ryder suspected he and his people had more in common with the people they were about to go up against than they did with the career bureaucrats and politician in Washington who had set this operation in motion.
+If anything, Ryder suspected he and his people had more in common with the people they were about to go up against than they did with the career bureaucrats and politicians in Washington who had set this operation in motion.

 “I wouldn’t worry about the Air Force types,” he finally muttered as he turned his attention back to loading magazines.
 “I have complete confidence they know enough to keep their mouths shut.
 Don’t you?”

-When he saw Nebel was about answer, Ryder held a hand up in order to keep him from responding.
+When he saw Nebel was about to answer, Ryder held a hand up in order to keep him from responding.
 “No, don’t answer that,” he quipped in a halfhearted attempt to lighten the pessimism that had crept into their exchange.
 “Allow me the opportunity to enjoy the illusion that this little foray we’re about to embark on will go off without a hitch for a little while longer.”

-The temptation to ask Ryder why he had insisted on the plan he had was dismissed out of hand.
-Ryder had been at the Phoenix field office for well over a year, giving him a far better feel for the people of Arizona and how they would react to what was, in truth, nothing short of a no-knock raid than he had.
-In addition, Nebel hadn’t been privy to what had passed between Ryder and Ethan Odam at Homeland Security, the self styled anti-terrorist guru whose sole claim to fame were the books he had written on the subject.
-Having arrived late the previous evening with little opportunity to do little more than settle in and catch a few hours sleep on the hanger floor before joining the other teams for the mission brief, he’d had had little time to confer with Ryder before the just competed briefing.
-With no other choice, he put his faith in the hope the special agent in change had a better handle on things than he was letting on.
+Nebel was tempted to ask Ryder why he had insisted on the plan, but decided against it.
+Ryder had been at the Phoenix field office for well over a year, giving him a far better feel for the people of Arizona than he had.
+And Ryder would know how they’d react to what was, in truth, nothing short of a no-knock raid.
+In addition, Nebel hadn’t been privy to what had passed between Ryder and Ethan Odam at Homeland Security, the self-styled anti-terrorist guru whose sole claim to fame were the books he had written on the subject.
+Having arrived late the previous evening with little opportunity to do little more than settle in and catch a few hours’ sleep on the hangar floor before joining the other teams for the mission brief, he’d had little time to confer with Ryder before the just completed briefing.
+With no other choice, he put his faith in the hope that the special agent in charge had a better handle on things than he was letting on.